dreamportdev/Osdev-Notes/Add_Keyboard_Support/README.md

 So in order to develop our keyboard driver we need to make a set of steps:

 * First identify the scancode set used by our keyboard, this is important because it is going to influence our mapping
-* Enable the Keyboard IRQ, how to do this depends if we are using the PIC or the IOAPIC, but in both cases we need to set up a handler and unmask the relevan entry into a IRQ table
+* Enable the Keyboard IRQ, how to do this depends if we are using the PIC or the IOAPIC, but in both cases we need to set up a handler and unmask the relevant entry into a IRQ table
 * Read the scancode byte
 * Store it in a buffer along with the current status (we will se later what the status is).